JONAS402/Pibot/README.md

 # Pibot
-Pibot is a rough runtime for a rasbperry pi based robot im planning to make so far its only code based on pycharm 2016
+Pibot is a rough runtime for a rasbperry pi based robot im planning to make so far its only code written in Python 3.4 on pycharm 2016

 DO NOT ADD TO THIS REPO